-Real estate is one of the best-returning assets from a historical perspective.
+Real estate is one of the best-returning assets and alternative investments from a historical perspective.

 If you decide to purchase real estate for your IRA, it has to be for investment purposes.

-It sounds like it’s more trouble than its worth, but the potential tax benefits are astounding.
+It sounds like it’s more trouble than it’s worth, but the potential tax benefits are astounding.